hoangduytran/blender-manual/manual/modeling/meshes/editing/edge/edge_data.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Edge --> Edge Bevel Weight`

-This edge property, a value between (0.0 to 1.0), is used by the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>` to control the bevel intensity of the edges.
+Sets the value for the `bevel_weight_edge` attribute, a value between (0.0 to 1.0).

+This attribute is used by the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>` to control the bevel intensity of the edges.

 This operator enters an interactive mode (a bit like transform tools), where by moving the mouse (or typing a value with the keyboard) you can set the bevel weight of selected edges.
-If two or more edges are selected, this operator alters the average weight of the edges.
+If more than one edge is selected, this operator alters the average weight of the edges.

 .. seealso::